 You can apply for benefits by going online to www.ssa.gov/applyfordisability (for SSDI) or www.ssa.gov/ssi (for SSI).
 Or you can apply for Social Security disability in person at your local SSA office by calling Social Security at 800-772-1213 to set up an appointment.
 (If you're hard of hearing, you can call the TTY number at 800-325-0778.

 For more information, see our article on disability benefits for partial or total blindness.

-If I lose eye sight in one eye, would that qualify me for disability?
+If I lose eyesight in one eye, would that qualify me for disability?
 I have recently lost vision because of an eye infection, and the doctor thinks it may be permanent.

-You would not automatically qualify for disability if you only lose vision in one eye.
+You wouldn't automatically qualify for disability if you only lose vision in one eye.
 Social Security's listing for blindness requires you to have worse than 20/200 vision in your better eye.
 So as long as you have reasonably good vision in one of your eyes, you won't automatically qualify under the listing for blindness.

 Losing eyesight in one eye, however, could prevent you from doing your past job if it was work that required binocular vision or depth perception, such as operating hazardous machinery, working at "unprotected heights," or even driving.
 In that case, you might be able to get disability benefits through a "medical-vocational allowance" for reduced vision, based on what you can and can't do.